What is pathology?

 Majority NHS owned pathology joint venture, Viapath, combines the clinical and scientific expertise of Guy’s and St Thomas’ and King’s College Hospital NHS Foundation Trusts with the commercial excellence of Serco PLC.

-Founded in 2009, Viapath operate the pathology laboratories across Guy’s and St Thomas’ and King’s College Hospitals, as well as at Bedford Hospital.
+Founded in 2009, Viapath operate the pathology laboratories across Guy’s and St Thomas’ and King’s College Hospitals.
 As one of the largest independent pathology providers in the UK, Viapath are on a mission to transform pathology services through scientific innovation and new partnerships.

 Viapath lead the way in delivering innovative pathology services to meet the increasing demand for a high quality yet cost effective service, delivering expert diagnostics for patients and clinicians and value for money for the NHS.